Pronunciation of 'Papaveraceae'

 English (United States)

-The botanical family name for poppies, which includes flowering plants such as Papaver (poppies), Eschscholzia (California poppies), and others.
+A family of flowering plants commonly known as the poppy family, including genera such as Papaver (poppies), Eschscholzia (California poppies), and others.